FLOCK4H/Dexter/README.md

 For the `Dexter` to be able to gather data and trade tokens, we need to provide it with the APIs in `common_.py` file located in `DexLab` folder.

-In our case, we used `Helius shared RPC` along with `Quicknode's Jupiter Metis Swap API`
+In our case, we used `Helius shared RPC`

 ```
 # common_.py